Reactivity Is Fixable

 Reactivity doesn’t just change your dog’s behavior; it changes yours, too.

 It starts small.
-You stop walking at busy times, cross the street to avoid dogs, skip the park altogether.
+You stop walking at busy times, cross the street to avoid dogs, and then just skip walks altogether.

 Pretty soon, both you and your dog are living in a bubble.